-3-5.3 Construction Documents.
+3-5.4 Construction Documents.

-During the final stages of a project, also referred to as final design, the interior designer will complete the SID and FF&E design in sufficient detail to ensure successful execution.
+During the pre/final stages of a project \3\ /3/ the interior designer will complete the SID and FF&E design in sufficient detail to ensure successful execution.
 Coordinate specifications with the final drawings, schedules and details as well as furniture types and layouts with other disciplines.
-Coordinate placement of equipment such as motorized projection screens and computerized directory systems with electrical systems.
-Furniture that requires coordination with electrical systems includes, but is not limited to, systems furniture, powered high-density filing, and powered conference and training tables.
-Confirm furniture coordination with building elements such as power and communication sources, ceiling heights, column placement, lighting, wall switches, thermostats, alarm panels, and window placement.
-This stage is 65-100% design complete.
+Coordinate placement of equipment such as motorized projection screens and computerized directory systems with electrical systems. \3\ Furniture that requires coordination with electrical or telecommunications systems or both including, but not limited to, systems furniture, powered high-density filing, powered conference and training tables, refer to UFC 3-520-01 Interior Electrical Systems and UFC 3-580-01 Telecommunications Interior Infrastructure Planning And Design for additional requirements. /3/ Confirm furniture coordination with building elements such as power and communication sources, ceiling heights, column placement, lighting, wall switches, thermostats, alarm panels, and window placement. \3/3/

-3-5.4 Project Review.
+3-5.5 Project Review.